TheNishantGadhvi/NVIDIA-Jetson-TX2-Setup/Installation.md

 First of all, much credit is owed to Klein Yuan [on Github](https://github.com/KleinYuan/tx2-flash) for his tutorial.
 This walk through will build off of that.
 Also, [here](https://youtu.be/D7lkth34rgM) is an awesome walkthrough on Youtube of the setup and install of JetPack, but some of the details were missing for a VM (hence why I wrote this!)

-I will be using a MacBook Pro(running 10.12.6, Sierra) with VirtualBox to flash the TX2
+I will be using a MacBook Pro(running 10.13.4, Sierra) with VirtualBox running Ubuntu 16.04 to flash the TX2.

 The entire process takes about 2 hours(depends on connection/data transfer rate)

 ##### 1. Get VirtualBox to run a Linux Environment

-Since the Jetson TX2 must be flashed with a Linux environment, and ideally 14.04 Ubuntu(have heard of 16.06 working also), we will need to create a VM with Linux running.
+Since the Jetson TX2 must be flashed with a Linux environment, and ideally 14.04 Ubuntu(I did using 16.04), we will need to create a VM with Linux running.

 Download VirtualBox [here](https://www.virtualbox.org/), or use VMWare if you're on Windows.
 With VirtualBox, you're also going to need the *Extension Package* to use USB 2.0/3.0.
 This can be directly downloaded [here](http://download.virtualbox.org/virtualbox/5.2.2/Oracle_VM_VirtualBox_Extension_Pack-5.2.2-119230.vbox-extpack)

 Once you have VirtualBox, we need to get a boot image for Linux.

 ##### 2. Download Linux Boot Image
-Since we need to use Linux Ubuntu 14.04, let's grab that from the [Linux Downloads page.](http://releases.ubuntu.com/14.04/)
+Since we need to use Linux Ubuntu 14.04, let's grab that from the [Linux Downloads page.](http://releases.ubuntu.com/14.04/ or http://releases.ubuntu.com/16.04/)

 [This link](http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-amd64.iso) will directly download the `.iso` file for 64-bit desktop machines.
+I have used this [Link](http://releases.ubuntu.com/16.04/ubuntu-16.04.4-desktop-amd64.iso) to download the 16.04 release.

 ##### 3. Setup VM
 With the Linux Boot Image downloaded, we need to setup the VM and boot into it.

 Select the *New* Icon wheel in the upper left of VirtualBox.
 Fill in the necessary information.
-You should select at least 1+ GB RAM, and 32GB HD.
+You should select at least 2+ GB RAM, and 32GB HD.

-Go to Settings --> Network --> Adapter 1, change Attached to to Bridged Adapter, and name en0: Wi-Fi
+Go to Settings --> Network --> Adapter 1, change Attached to to Bridged Adapter, and in the Name select the one with Nvidia Tegra.
+Also, select the tab Adapter 2, check the box of Enable Network Adapter, change Attached to to Nat (and nothing to do with Name here.)
+Adapter 1 will help communicate host with Jetson and Adapter 2 will give internet to the host Virtual Machine from the Mac.

 Now launch the VM you just created.
 At this point, if it hasn't already, VirtualBox will ask you which boot image it should use.
 Navigate to your `.iso` file, and select it.